 Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

-Kenya's Mobile Internet Revolution
+Kenya’s Mobile-First Internet Revolution

-The Mobile-First Reality in Kenya
+Why Mobile-First Design Matters in Kenya

-Why Desktop-Only Thinking Fails
+Why Desktop-First Design Fails

 - Google prioritizes mobile-friendly sites in search results

-- Mobile users are more likely to make quick purchase decisions
+- Mobile users are more likely to make quick purchase decisions when UX is smooth

 What Makes a Website Mobile-Responsive?